 Your character is now ready to begin their adventure.
 Join the rest of your party, prepare a journey into the untamed wilds, and face the Darker Dungeons below.

-If you don't want to use fully randomized characters in your game—or you want to change character creation in some small ways—try using some of these optional dials.
+If you don't want to use fully randomized characters in your game—or you just want to change character creation in some small ways—try some of these variant dials.

 These options allow you to customize how players pick their race, background, and class.
 Use these to give your players varying control over the core of their character.